 - Wildcrafting (Using wild plants for food and medicine)

 - Home Remedies

 - “Getting Started” with Homesteading Basics, such as chickens

 - Recipes and much more

-Being self-reliant isn’t about trying to tackle everything on your own, it’s about building community and helping out each other.
-I look forward to growing and learning with you!
+Being self-reliant isn't about trying to tackle everything on your own, it's about building community and helping out each other.
+We look forward to growing and learning with you!

-You can reach me via email at laurie at commonsensehome dot com.
-I do not accept guest posts from companies or freelance writers, but do publish a few select posts from my fellow bloggers.
+You can reach us via email at laurie at commonsensehome dot com.
+We do not accept unsolicited guest posts.

 Just in case you're wondering what that plant is at the left of the new Common Sense Home logo, it's common plantain, Plantago major.
 My grandmother used to call it medicine leaf, and it was one of the first wild plants (weeds) that I learned to use.
 I chose as a reminder that the help you need might be found where you least expect it, and that although everyone may not be able to grow a huge garden, almost everyone can grow weeds – or find them in the wild – and put them to good use. 🙂 Self-reliance is about using what you have, wherever you are.

 This post is by Amber Bradshaw of My Homestead Life.
 Amber is a environmentalist, garden and outdoor enthusiast.
 She is a wife, mother of three and owns a contracting business with her husband.
 Amber strives to get back into nature with a more sustainable and self-reliant lifestyle that fits a busy schedule and a tight budget.

 She lives on the east coast with her family on a little over 1/4 acre and encourages others to do big things with small spaces.